 Life expectancy in the U.S. decreased for the last two years for the first time in two decades – and the increase in drug and alcohol deaths are three major factors.
 These trends are a wake-up call that there is a serious crisis in this country.
 They are signals of grave underlying concerns facing too many Americans – about pain, despair, disconnection and lack of opportunity – and the urgent need to address them.

 If trends continue, 1.6 million more people could die from the preventable causes of drugs and alcohol by 2025.

 Over the past decade, the drug death rate among young adults 18-34 years old has more than doubled.

 Only about one in 10 people with substance use disorders receive recommended treatment.

 We need a National Resilience Strategy that takes a comprehensive approach – including prevention, early identification of issues and effective treatment.
 Band-Aid interventions are not enough.
-The Pain in the Nation report highlights more than 60 research-based policies, practices and programs to reduce substance use, alcohol misuse and suicide – and promote better well-being for all Americans.
+The Pain in the Nation report highlights more than 60 research-based policies, practices and programs to reduce substance use, alcohol misuse – and promote better well-being for all Americans.